Metronome-Industries/metronome-python/README.md

 # Metronome Python API library

 > [!WARNING]
-> This is prerelease software that is not ready for production use.
-There may be bugs and
-> there will be breaking changes version to version.
-Use at your own risk.
+> This is in beta so there may be breaking changes version to version.

 <!-- prettier-ignore -->
 [![PyPI version](https://img.shields.io/pypi/v/metronome-sdk.svg?label=pypi%20(stable))](https://pypi.org/project/metronome-sdk/)